alexec/fn/README.md

 * Common lisp condition system for error handling?

 Dumb questions:
 * Do you need classes for anything other than state machines?
+Can we avoid "classes" altogether?